 Managers guide and direct others to complete important tasks and projects for different organizations and companies.
-Management skills are implemented in a variety of fields, and many management degree programs are tailored specifically for certain fields.
+Management skills are implemented in a variety of fields, and many online management degree programs are tailored specifically for certain fields.
 Some examples include business, human services, non-profit, and hospitality.
+For more information on these management specializations, please visit our list of most affordable online management programs by specialty.
 Because management is necessary in so many different fields, this type of job can be found in almost any location, so those looking for a flexible career option will find a management degree beneficial.

 Students who earn an associate or bachelor's degree will learn skills to help qualify them for an entry-level management job.
 Both degree programs in business management teach students about organizational behavior, leadership, human resources, and project management to be successful in the business world.
 Bachelor’s degree programs take a longer time to complete, but offer a more in-depth education than associate programs.
 A wide variety of management certificate programs are available to help students become effective leaders, managers, or supervisors in specific realms, such as resource management or operations management.

 Master’s and doctoral degrees in management are advanced degrees, giving students greater skills in a more specialized concentration than an undergraduate program.
 Higher-level management jobs typically require a master’s degree, or even a doctorate in some situations.
 For example, a master’s degree program in project management would provide skills that are valued by companies in any industry, such as planning, cost control, human and strategic issues, value management, and commercial and procurement law.
 Doctorates will instruct students in more complex management issues and help them advance in their current career or work in higher education.